pimsmath/onlinecourses2020/content/courses/explorations-in-information-security-and-privacy/index.md

   cultivating an appropriate mindset for approaching security and privacy issues and developing basic familiarity with related technical controls.

-  This course may not be repeated for credit and is not intended for students specializing in information security and privacy technologies.
+  This course may not be repeated for credit.
 # course_website:

 # Complete either or both of these when you have a syllabus, prefer txt!